alf45tar/PedalinoMini/README.md

 - OSC to MIDI and vicecersa
 - Any number of pedals of any type in any order
 - Auto-sensing footswitches and expression pedals
+- Trigger-to-MIDI (soon)

 ## Features

-- Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)
+- Support for digital foot switches (momentary or latch), analog expression pedals, jog wheels (rotary encoders) and triggers.
 - 6 controllers ports for ESP32 and 8 controllers ports for ESP32S3.
 One controller port can support up to 6 indipendent switches for a total of 36 (ESP32) or 48 (ESP32S3) switches.
 - 20 banks + 1 global bank
 - 3 user profiles